JulieNguyen0403/H-M-Recommendation-System/README.md

-# Identified problems, business values, and the importance of the problems.
+# Identified problems, business values, and the importance of the problems.<br>
 1. Background of the company:<br>
 H & M is a multinational clothing company that was founded in 1947. <br>
 H&M currently has approximately 4,850 stores and 53 online marketplaces. <br>